Zolkin1/icm20948_driver/README.md

 with JLinkExe over SWD (not JTAG) and manually erasing the flash memory.
 Then probe-run should work fine.
 - One time (so far) I got an error saying that the RTT block could not be found.
 I got around this issue by making the idle loop not wfi (wake from interrupt).
 This appears to have solved the issue, although I am not entirely convinced this was the cause.

+TODO:
+- Potentially break the i2c vs SPI into two different mods
+- Make one example for each of them
+- Maybe remove the unit tests
+- Add more documentation